Women Creating Change: History

-WCC was started in 1915 and in September of that year, the club had more than 1,500 members.
-The founders were suffragettes and were interested in social issues, especially those relating to women and children.
+Women Creating Change was founded in 1915 as the Women's City Club of New York, during World War I, by a group of civic activists who sought to address political and municipal issues facing New York City.
+The club's founding purpose was "to consider various political problems [...] and to offer practical methods by which women may initiate, support, or oppose municipal movements."
+In September 1915, the club had more than 1,500 members.
+The founders were suffragettes and from its earliest years, the organization engaged with issues including labor conditions for women in sweatshops, tenement housing reform, and equal opportunity in public life, especially those relating to women and children.
 The City Club of New York was only open to men at the time.

-Founders had a great purpose in mind: "to consider various political problems...and to offer practical methods by which women may initiate, support, or oppose municipal movements."
+Founders had a great purpose in mind: "to consider various political problems [...] and to offer practical methods by which women may initiate, support, or oppose municipal movements."
 WCC held its first officer elections on January 31, 1916.
 By 1917, there were 1,800 members, and in 1919, 3,100 members.
 Early on, WCC met on the 18th floor of the Vanderbilt Hotel, where members discussed topics of interest to the woman's club movement.
 In 1918, the organization moved to an address on Park Avenue.
 Mary Garrett Hay was nominated for president of WCC in 1918 and helped organize it to become more civically effective.
 In 1924, Eleanor Roosevelt joined WCC and was elected to its board of directors.

 Members wasted no time in tackling complex problems.
 WCC was organized into special committees which included those on education, welfare, children, the justice system and health issues.
 During World War I, WCC created a special war committee where they raised money for the war effort.
 WCC raised $5,000 for war aid.

 WCC successfully lobbied Columbia University to admit women to its law school in 1917.
 In the 1930s, members campaigned for a citywide Department of Sanitation.
 In 1935, they were involved with charter revision of the county government.
 WCC was also involved in discussing worker's issues, in the late 1930s, such as minimum wage and eight-hour days for domestic workers.
 WCC educated the public in order to allow women to serve on juries in the mid-1940s.